ultractiv/cordova-plugin-sms/README.md

 let filter: object = {
   // Get the sms with the specified _id
   // NOTE: this returns only the message and disregards all other filters
-  _id: 0, // defaults to 0 (if not specified to ignore matching by _id)
+  _id: 1, // defaults to -1 (if not specified to ignore matching by _id)

   // Filter sms by read status
+  // NOTE: 0 == Unread, 1 == Read
-  read: 1, // defaults to 0 (if not specified to ignore matching by read status)
+  read: 1, // defaults to -1 (if not specified to ignore matching by read status)

   // NOTE: You may use the following filters together
   // provided you have not specified _id or read options above